Bidet: History

 The bidet appears to have been an invention of French furniture makers in the late 17th century, although no exact date or inventor is known.
-The earliest written reference to the bidet is in 1726 in Italy.
-Even though there are records of Maria Carolina of Austria, Queen of Naples and Sicily, requesting a bidet for her personal bathroom in the Royal Palace of Caserta in the second half of the 18th century, the bidet did not become widespread in Italy until after WWII.
+The earliest written reference to the bidet is in 1710 in France and latter in 1726 in Italy.
+Although there are records of Maria Carolina of Austria, Queen of Naples and Sicily, requesting a bidet for her personal bathroom in the Royal Palace of Caserta in the second half of the 18th century, the bidet did not become widespread in Italy until after the Second World War.
 The bidet is possibly associated with the chamber pot and the bourdaloue, the latter being a small, hand-held chamber pot.

 Historical antecedents and early functions of the bidet are believed to include devices used for contraception.
 Bidets are considered ineffective by today's standards of contraception, and their use for that function was quickly abandoned and forgotten following the advent of modern contraceptives such as the pill.

 By 1900, due to plumbing improvements, the bidet (and chamber pot) moved from the bedroom to the bathroom and became more convenient to fill and drain.

 In 1928, in the United States, John Harvey Kellogg applied for a patent on an "anal douche".
-In his application, he used the term to describe a system comparable to what today might be called a bidet nozzle, which can be attached to a toilet to perform anal cleansing with water.
+While in Schiltach, Baden-Württemberg, Germany, Hans Grohe released the first affordable hand shower.

 In 1965, the American Bidet Company featured an adjustable spray nozzle and warm water option, seeking to make the bidet a household item.
 The fixture was expensive, and required floor space to install; it was eventually discontinued without a replacement model.

 The early 1980s saw the introduction of the electronic bidet from Japan, with names such as Clean Sense, Galaxy, Infinity, Novita, and of non-electric attachments such as Gobidet.
 These devices have attachments that connect to existing toilet water supplies, and can be used in bathrooms lacking the space for a separate bidet and toilet.
 Many models have additional features, such as instant-heating warm water, night lights, or a heated seat.